-- (d) Property, plant and equipment - (i) Initial recognition
+(d) Property, plant and equipment

+(i) Initial recognition

 Property, plant and equipment are measured at cost of acquisition or production, using the same criteria as for determining the cost of production of intangible assets.
-Capitalised production costs are recognised as work carried out by the company for assets in the income statement.
-Property, plant and equipment are carried at cost less any accumulated depreciation and any accumulated impairment.
+Capitalised production costs are recognised under self-constructed assets in the income statement.
+Property, plant and equipment are carried at cost less any accumulated depreciation and impairment.

-The cost of an item of property, plant and equipment includes the estimated costs of its dismantling or removal and restoration of the site on which it is located, provided that the obligation is incurred as a consequence of having used the item.
+The cost of an item of property, plant and equipment includes the estimated costs of dismantling or removal and restoration of the site on which it is located, provided that the obligation is incurred as a consequence of having used the item.